top of page

 What to Expect

-Therapy is a process of discovery, inquiry, and courage.
-It can feel liberating to vent to someone.
-But there is also emotional work.
+Either way, it can feel liberating to vent to someone. but there is also emotional work.
 I hold space for you to be you, however you show up.
 This is a non-judgmental space.

 What to Expect